moritzvalentinomatzner/moritzvalentinomatzner.github.io/index.md

 </summary>
 <br>

-<span class="hl-blue">European Weapons in the US</span>.
+<span class="hl-purple">European Weapons in the US</span>.
 More than 40,000 people die each year in the United States as a result of gun violence — a tragedy that represents a multibillion-dollar market for European arms manufacturers.
 A joint team from Der Tagesspiegel and ZDF Magazin Royale analyzed documents, collected data, interviewed experts and insiders, and spoke with survivors of mass shootings in the US.
 The result is an extensive dossier that explores the US gun culture and its European profiteers across eight chapters, introduced by a visually compelling, data-driven presentation of the investigation’s findings.
 Awarded the <a href="https://www.grimme-online-award.de/archiv/2024/preistraeger/preistraeger-detail/d/europaeische-waffen-amerikanische-opfer-1">Grimme Online Award</a> in the Information category.
 Link to the <a href="https://interaktiv.tagesspiegel.de/waffen/europaeische-waffen-amerikanische-opfer/">investigation</a>.
 <br>
 </details>
 <br>